 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-At June 30, 2023, the financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents, and accounts receivable.
-The Company invests its cash balances in short-term, highly liquid and highly-rated financial instruments such as cash and short-term guaranteed deposits, all held with financial institutions in Canada and the United States.
+At March 31, 2025, the financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents, and accounts receivable.
+The Company invests its cash balances in short-term, highly liquid and highly-rated financial instruments such as cash and short-term guaranteed deposits, mostly held with financial institutions in Canada and the United States.
+The Company funds Brazil on a monthly basis and attempts to minimize cash held in Brazil.
 Management considers that its exposure to credit risk is low.